Computing the ideal class monoid of an order: Introduction

 The present paper is structured as follows.
-In Section \ref{sec:orders} we recall the definitions of an order $R$ and a fractional ideal in a product of number fields $K$ and we prove some basic results, which are well-known in the case that $K$ is a number field.
+In Section \ref{sec:orders} we recall the definitions of an order $R$ and a fractional ideal in a product of number fields $K$ and some basic results, which are well known in the case that $K$ is a number field.
 In Section \ref{sec:idealclasses} we introduce isomorphisms of fractional ideals, and the monoid that the corresponding classes form, called the ideal class monoid $\ICM(R)$.
-Since it is hard to compute the $\ICM(R)$ directly, in Section \ref{sec:wkclasses} we relax the notion of isomorphism to a local one, called weak equivalence.
+Since it is hard to compute $\ICM(R)$ directly, in Section \ref{sec:wkclasses} we relax the notion of isomorphism to a local one, called weak equivalence.
 We explain how to effectively check whether two fractional ideals are weakly equivalent and how to algorithmically reconstruct $\ICM(R)$ once we have computed $\Pic(S)$, for every over-order $S$ of $R$, and the monoid of weak equivalence classes $\Wk(R)$.
 In Section \ref{sec:computingwkclasses} we explain a concrete way to compute representatives of the weak equivalence class monoid $\Wk(R)$.
-In Section \ref{sec:algorithms} we give the pseudo-code of the algorithms described in the previous sections and in Section \ref{sec:examples} we present some concrete calculations of ideal class monoids which we performed with the algorithm described in the previous sections.
-Finally, in Section \ref{sec:matrixconj} we present our results about computing conjugacy classes of integral matrices.
-The algorithms have been implemented in \cite{Magma} and the code is available on the webpage of the author.
+In Section \ref{sec:algorithms} we give the pseudo-code of the algorithms described in the previous sections and discuss the running time and the bottlenecks.
+In Section \ref{sec:examples} we present some concrete calculations of ideal class monoids.
+Finally, in Section \ref{sec:matrixconj} we present our results about computing conjugacy classes of integral matrices and compare the running times of our algorithm and the algorithm proposed in \cite{EickHofmannOBrien19}, see Example \ref{ex:timings}.
+Observe that Corollary \ref{cor:computeconjclass} gives a solution to \cite[Problem 7.7]{EickHofmannOBrien19} for matrices satisfying the appropriate hypotheses.